Qonic-Team/qonic/README.md

   **Description:**

   Hoare Logic is a logical system for reasoning about the correctness of computer programs developed by C. A. R. Hoare.
-Correctness is determined with respect to assertion $P$ about the initial state of the computation, and assertion $Q$ about the final state.
-If a program $S$ runs when $P$ holds and this establishes $Q$, it is said to be correct with respect to $P$ and $Q$.
-This is expressed using a **Hoare Triple** as follows:
+Correctness is determined with respect to assertion *P* about the initial state of the computation, and assertion *Q* about the final state.
+If a program *S* runs when *P* holds and this establishes *Q*, it is said to be correct with respect to P and Q. This is expressed using a **Hoare Triple** as follows:

-  $\{P\}S\{Q\}$
+  *{P}S{Q}*

-  where $P$ is called the precondition and $S$ is called the postcondition.
+  where *P* is called the precondition and *S* is called the postcondition.
 Quantum Hoare Logic (QHL) extends this concept to quantum programs.
 This has the potential to allow for rigorous reasoning about the correctness of quantum programs.
 In QHL, the precondition and postcondition are not assertions but quantum predicates, represented by physical observables.
-This function determines if a given Quantum Hoare Triple $\{Q\}S\{P\}$ is correct, where $P$ and $Q$ are observables and S is a QProgram object.
+This function determines if a given Quantum Hoare Triple *{P}S{Q}* is correct, where *P* and *Q* are observables and *S* is a QProgram object.
 For a technical explanation of this function and a description of possible use cases, see the [Qonic QHL notebook](https://github.com/Qonic-Team/qonic-QHoare-logic/blob/main/QHL.ipynb).
 In its current implementation, this function serves as a proof of concept.
 It evaluates the correctness of simple programs but quickly becomes intractable as the number of qubits in the register grows.

   **Parameters:**
   * `Q <type 'np.ndarray'>`: the postcondition observable
   * `P <type 'np.ndarray'>`: the precondition observable